What is the best heat transfer vinyl for t-shirts, and all those other clothing and craft projects?

 The iron-on vinyl doesn’t only have to be applied with an iron either, you can use your heat press or EasyPress for even better adhesion.

-Our list of Cricut’s full range of iron on vinyl here.
+The full list of Cricut’s iron on vinyl.
 It includes:

 - Standard Cricut Iron-On